benwilcock/pcf-axon-cqrs-demo/README.md

 When logging in, be sure to choose an 'Org' and 'Space' with ample quota.

 Now we're logged in, we can setup the supporting services required for our apps.
-Use the commands below to create services for MySQL, RabbitMQ, Spring Cloud Registry and Spring Cloud Config.
-Note that the Config server needs to know where it's config is being stored.
+Use the commands below to instantly self-provision services for *MySQL*, *RabbitMQ*, *Spring Cloud Registry* and *Spring Cloud Config*.
+Note that the Config server will need to know where to get it's config from.
 A setup file has been provided in the root of this project that contains [the location](https://github.com/benwilcock/app-config).

 ````bash
 $ cf create-service cleardb spark mysql